 Drs.
-Johnson, Bloomberg and Eckhert are certified to use the da Vinci Robotic Surgical System when performing certain surgeries, such as laparoscopic cholecystectomies, hernia repairs, bowel resections, splenectomies and others.
+Johnson, Bloomberg, Eckhert and Knott are certified to use the da Vinci Robotic Surgical System when performing certain surgeries, such as laparoscopic cholecystectomies, hernia repairs, bowel resections, splenectomies, and others.
 These surgeries can be done with single or multiple laparoscopic instrument ports depending on the situation and particular needs of the patient.
 Robotic-assisted surgery can have many advantages for patients, including:

 The clinical literature for robotic-assisted surgery is extensive.
 In a national review of thousands of patient outcomes, robotic surgery was shown to be as safe as or safer than traditional surgical approaches.
 It also affords patients a nearly scarless option when it comes to surgery.